frontogenesis/forecast_agent/README.md

 ## Support

-For support, questions, or feedback regarding the NewsWriter Crew or crewAI.
+For support, questions, or feedback regarding the Crew or crewAI.
 - Visit our [documentation](https://docs.crewai.com)
 - Reach out to us through our [GitHub repository](https://github.com/joaomdmoura/crewai)
 - [Join our Discord](https://discord.com/invite/X4JWnZnxPb)